 docker-compose build

-to build the images. - Run
+to build the images.docker-compose up

-docker-compose exec web pip freeze > requirements.txt
+to start the container, leave it running.docker-compose exec web pip freeze > requirements.txt

-to pin the installed dependencies to their actual version.requirements.txt
+to pin the installed dependencies to their actual version. requirements.txt

-docker-compose exec web django-admin startproject YOURNAME .
+should now contain version numbers.docker-compose exec web django-admin startproject YOURNAME .

-(mind the dot!) to start a new django project in the current directory. - Run
+(mind the dot!) to start a new django project in the current directory.sudo chown -R $USER ./

 to own the docker-generated files.
-Otherwise you'll get file permission problems when working with the generated files on your host (outside of docker). - Run
+Otherwise you'll get file permission problems when working with the generated files on your host (outside of docker).docker-compose exec web python ./manage.py runserver 0.0.0.0:8000

 .